Outside the cave tonight the first sliver of moon glows sharp: a scimitar, a nail-paring.

 I’ve eaten the rice.
 My body is fed.
 I look at your rushed painting, little child, and see beauty that equals the moon.

 The cold creeps into my toes and fingers.
 It is time for my blanket.
 Time to sleep.

 There were more footsteps after the sun went down.
 Feet moving and the sounds of a tent being erected.

-It must be a tiny tent to fit in the level space near my cave – the flat place at the end of the day-long climb to reach this crag.
+It must be a tiny tent to fit in the level space near my cave – the flat place at the end of the punishing climb to reach this crag.

 One or two people will fill the tent.
 They will want to talk to me: ask questions.

 Tomorrow.
 Questions are always exhausting and always the same.
-Questions from the blinded who think knowledge is something they have to strive for, work for, pay for.
+Questions from those on the journey who think knowledge is something they have to strive for, work for, pay for.

 They’ll ask me what the truth is, as if truth is a destination or a fact.

 They’ll ask me if I know the truth of all things.
 I’ll say ‘yes and no’.
 They won’t understand: they’ll think it means doubt or indecision … or ignorance.

 Sometimes … my favourite … are the silent visitors who don’t ask anything.
 They are like the nuns and monks – people who have learned that no one can give them answers: they must seek their own.